aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-ms-word-2003-formats/save-in-the-microsoft-word-2003-wordprocessingml-format-overview/_index.md

 ﻿---
-title: Save in the Microsoft Word 2003 WordprocessingML Format Overview
+title: Save in the Microsoft Word 2003 WordprocessingML Format Overview – Aspose.Words for Java
+articleTitle: Save in the Microsoft Word 2003 WordprocessingML Format Overview
+linktitle: Save in the Microsoft Word 2003 WordprocessingML Format Overview
 description: "Aspose.Words for Java allows you to work with different features supported when saving to XML – Word 2003 WordprocessingML format."
 type: docs
 weight: 90